open-experiments/Telco-AIX/telco-sme/evals/README.md

 # Telco-AIX Self-Contained Telco LLM Eval Framework

 A zero-external-dependency benchmark harness for telecom LLMs.
-Everything needed to evaluate a model — datasets, prompts, scorers, runner — lives in this folder.
-If every upstream source (the GSMA leaderboard, the `gsma-labs/evals` repo, the Hugging Face datasets) disappeared tomorrow, these benchmarks still run, byte-for-byte identical.
+Everything needed to evaluate a model; datasets, prompts, scorers, runner which all lives in this folder.

-Born out of the **GSMA Open Telco Leaderboard verification exercise** (2026-08-07, see `reference/GSMA-OTel2-Leaderboard-Verification-Report_2026-08-07.md`), where we measured AT&T's OTel-2.0-LLM-31B-IT public checkpoint at 0.625 average against its claimed rank-1 score of 0.903 — and learned the hard way why pinned, self-contained, independently runnable evals matter.
+Origin: Born out of the **GSMA Open Telco Leaderboard verification exercise**

 ## What's included